will2dye4/labyrinth/README.md

 By default, the generation of new mazes will be animated, showing the current path being added to the maze at each step of the process, but this behavior can be disabled by unchecking the `Animate` box on the right side of the GUI.
-When animation is enabled, the `Delay (ms)` slider can also be adjusted to increase or decrease the delay between steps in the animation.
+When animation is enabled, the `Speed` slider can also be adjusted to increase or decrease the delay between steps in the animation.
+Clicking the `Algorithm...` button will open a dialog box for selecting which algorithm should be used to generate mazes (see above).
+Clicking the `Maze Size...` button will open a dialog box for adjusting the size of the maze.
+Both the dimensions of the maze and the size of the cells can be customized.
+The maximum allowed maze size is 100 x 100.

 When the `Graph Mode` box is checked, the conventional grid view of the maze will be replaced by a representation of the graph structure underlying the maze.
 This mode can be toggled on and off as desired to compare the traditional visual representation of the maze to the vertices and edges that the program is actually using to model the maze.

 In addition to generating mazes, `maze-ui` is also capable of solving mazes.
 Once a maze has been generated, clicking the `Solve` button will show the path through the maze (from the top left corner